 - Capital gains on shares and other financial investments.

 The concept of royalties includes payments of any kind received as a consideration for the use of, or the right to use, any copyright of literary, artistic, or scientific work, including cinematograph films, or films or tapes used for radio or television broadcasting, any patent, trademark, design or model, plan, secret formula or process, or for the use of, or the right to use, industrial, commercial, or scientific equipment or for information concerning industrial, commercial, or scientific experience.

 - Interest on deferred payments regarding commercial transactions.

-- Interest from financial products approved by the Ministry of Finance that intend to encourage savings, capped to capital invested of AOA 500,000 for each person.
+- Interest from financial products approved by the Ministry of Finance that intend to encourage savings, capped to capital invested of 500,000 Angolan kwanza (AOA) for each person.

 - Interest from housing saving accounts intended to encourage savings for main permanent dwelling.